|Major Groups > Boletes > Suillus > Suillus tomentosus|

 by Michael Kuo

 Suillus tomentosus is one of only a few blue-staining species of Suillus.
-This fact, together with the orangish, "tomentose" (Mycologese for "velvety" or "felty") cap and the association with lodgepole pine or jack pine, makes the mushroom fairly easy to identify.
+This fact, together with the orangish yellow, finely velvety cap and the association with 2-needle pines (primarily lodgepole pine and jack pine,) makes the mushroom fairly easy to identify.
+Look for Suillus tomentosus in western North America, and in the jack pine forests of the upper Midwest.

-Ecology: Mycorrhizal with two-needle pines, especially lodgepole pine and jack pine; growing scattered or gregariously; summer and fall (also in winter in coastal California); widely distributed in North America but apparently rare or absent in the southeast.
+Ecology: Mycorrhizal with two-needle pines, especially lodgepole pine and jack pine; growing scattered or gregariously; summer and fall (also in winter in coastal California); originally described from Colorado; widely distributed in western North America, the northern Midwest, and montane Mexico; also reported from Central America.
+The illustrated and described collections are from Colorado.

-Cap: 5-15 cm; convex becoming broadly convex; sticky or fairly dry; at first covered with a fine, grayish, felty covering, but often becoming smoother with age; yellow to orangish yellow; sometimes developing reddish spots and stains; the margin at first inrolled.
+Cap: 6–10 cm across; convex becoming broadly convex or nearly flat; sticky or fairly dry; at first covered with a fine, grayish, felty covering, but often becoming more bald with age; yellow to orangish yellow; with maturity usually becoming finely areolate with a mosaic-like pattern of tufts and cracks; sometimes developing reddish spots and stains; the margin at first inrolled.

-Pore Surface: Brownish to cinnamon when young, becoming brownish yellow to olive yellow; bruising blue; 1-2 angular pores per mm; tubes to 2 cm deep.
+Pore Surface: Brownish to orangish when young, becoming brownish yellow to brown, and eventually dark brown; bruising blue; with 2–3 angular pores per mm; tubes to 1 cm deep.

-Flesh: Whitish to yellowish in the cap; yellow in the stem; bluing on exposure.
+Flesh: Whitish to yellowish in the cap; yellow in the stem; orange in the stem base; bluing on exposure, at least over the tubes and in the stem.

 Odor and Taste: Not distinctive.

-Chemical Reactions: Ammonia reddish to grayish or negative on the cap surface; brownish on flesh.
-KOH pinkish, then purple on cap surface; dark brown on flesh.
-Iron salts greenish to grayish on cap surface; gray to brown on flesh.
+Chemical Reactions: Ammonia negative on cap surface; negative on flesh.
+KOH pinkish, then purple on cap surface; purplish on flesh.
+Iron salts bluish gray on cap surface and flesh.

 Cite this page as: